 Once her mom’s husband found out about the affair, he confronted her while the three of them were flying in a plane.
-The stress of this caused Polaris’s powers to flare for the first time, destroying the plane and killing her parents.
+The stress of this caused Polaris’s powers to flare for the first time, destroying the aircraft and killing her parents.
 This trauma has haunted her since.

 Like her father, the green female superhero has mastery of magnetism.
 She can manipulate metal and magnetic fields.
-What I like most about this her is that after her initial adventures with the X-Men she went to study geology and focused on having a normal life.
+What I like most about this her is that after her initial adventures with the X-Men, she went to study geology and focused on having a normal life.

 After the circumstances of her life, she certainly needs to gain control before she becomes one of the best and most powerful superheroes like her father.